 [ Mara Masters, 1L at Emory Law ]

-Metacognitive Reprogramming is as complicated of a process as it sounds, neurologically speaking.
+Metacognitive reprogramming is as complicated of a process as it sounds, neurologically speaking.
 Though, as a framework for understanding why 1L is so stinking hard, it’s pretty simple.
 As we learn new information and build new processes of learning, our brains are making new neural pathways.
 In other words, we are utilizing a significant amount of unconscious mental energy trying to learn how to learn.

-I spent more hours than I care to admit reading and rereading my cases in preparation to write my memo.
-I made a very thorough outline (15 pages long, folks), and a detailed step-by-step plan.
+I spent more hours than I care to admit reading and re-reading my cases in preparation to write my memo.
+I made a thorough outline (15 pages long, folks), and a detailed step-by-step plan.
 This was my long-perfected method for tackling complicated writing assignments and it served me well through undergrad and masters programs.
 But it failed me when it came to the open memo because I underestimated the amount of time and energy it would take to translate all of that work into a cogent, organized, 20-page analysis of a legal issue.
-If you asked me to explain all of the nuances of the issues to you, I could, but I struggled so hard to translate my understanding of the situation into a product that still felt foreign to me.
+If you asked me to explain all of the nuances of the issues to you, I could.
+However, I struggled so hard to translate my understanding of the situation into a product that still felt foreign to me.

 If you’ve never written an open memo, researched on Westlaw or Lexis, or analyzed full court decisions on your own, you are learning how to do those things at the exact same time that you are being expected to do them.
 I don’t see this cognitive overburdening as a flaw in legal education.
 In fact, like difficult exercises that tears down muscles before rebuilding them, this process is important for learning new concepts.
 The flaw that I see is that we interact with assignments like the open memo as though this process was not happening, and then we have nothing to attribute our seemingly over-taxed minds to, except that we are incapable or unintelligent.